Luz-Dobbins/Sales-Predictions/README.md

 ## Exploratory Data
  While exploring the data it seemed that we have not done much to improve visibility of our products.
 Last time changed happened was in 1998.
+ It would alsop help if we moved higher priced items to different shelving or set up display cases at the end of the isles.

+### Data Methods

 >